dynawo/dynawo-large-scale-validation/contingencies-screening/README.md

     each predictor variable.
 Modifications and tweaks can be done directly, too.
-For instance, if an expert judges that certain variable should _not_ have any influence but appears in the regression with some weight (which may happen when the regresssion overfits to the data), its weight may be manually set to zero in the model.
+For instance, if an expert judges that certain variable should _not_ have any influence but appears in the regression with some weight (which may happen when the regression overfits to the data), its weight may be manually set to zero in the model.

   * A Gradient Boosting model, using GBM.
 This model is more of a black-box, although